tancetiner/NBA_DataScience/README.md

 # NBA_DataScience
 A data science project we developed for the CS210 course in the 2020-2021 Fall semester.
-You can view both the code and the report at "NBA_Science.ipynb" file.
+You can view both the code and the report at "NBA_Datascience.ipynb" file.

 ### Technology
 - Python